ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

-A QueryRequest message is used by the TAM to learn information from the TEEP Agent, such as the features supported by the TEEP Agent, including ciphersuites and protocol versions.
+A QueryRequest message is used by the TAM to learn information from the TEEP Agent, such as the features supported by the TEEP Agent, including cipher suites and protocol versions.
 Additionally, the TAM can selectively request data items from the TEEP Agent via the request parameter.
 Currently, the following features are supported: